Kitura/kitura.dev/en/resources/tutorials/sessions.md

 .Package(url: "https://github.com/IBM-Swift/Kitura-Session.git"),
 ```

->Hint: If you have already built your app you will need to generate a new xcodeproj in order to use `import KituraSession`
+> ![lightbulb]
+If you have already built your app, you will need to generate a new xcodeproj in order to use `import KituraSession`

 <span class="arrow">&#8227;</span> To integrate sessions in your Kitura app, you will need the following imports: